Who's strong and brave, here to save the American way?

-In the original universe, the Red Skull had been a brilliant spymaster born in born around 1920 and brought up via trainingfrom an uneducated street punk.
+In the original universe, the Red Skull had been a brilliant spymaster born around 1920 and brought up via trainingfrom an uneducated street punk.
 In the film, Dr. Erskine describes him as a brilliant scientist and chief of HYDRA (51-year old) - which is an advanced military research unit.
 It takes literally a lifetime of learning, since elementary school begins, to become a scientific researcher.
 It can't be done in a few months or years.
 This means the entire biography of the Skull has to be rewritten from scratch to fit this new personality.

-Adaptation Dye Job: Subverted with Steve himself.
+Adaptation Dye-Job: Subverted with Steve himself.
 He has brown hair on the poster, but is blonde in the film itself.

 Played straight with Johann Schmidt.
 His hair is brown in the movie, red in the comics.